 Curriculum

-Berkley First School’s Creative Curriculum has been carefully designed to ensure that it meets the needs of the children in our school as well as the statutory requirements of the National Curriculum and the EYFS.
-We have used these as an outline of core knowledge around which we have developed exciting and interesting themes that aim to motivate, inspire and empower children to embrace learning and achieve their personal best.
-We are fully committed to developing each child’s unique potential within a secure and caring environment.
+We are fully committed to developing each child’s unique potential within a secure and caring environment and all our pupils leave with an enthusiasm to read.
 We use a range of sources to meet the needs of the curriculum and provide an exciting and enlightening learning experience for our children, maximising the opportunities in our local area.
 We believe that our children should not only reach their best academically, but also develop a thirst for knowledge, foster a love of learning and leave our school with exceptional independent learning skills.
-We offer rich and vibrant opportunities which draw upon meaningful real-life experiences.

 Curriculum Impact